-Tuition rates at American universities continue to increase dramatically, yet graduates too often find themselves unprepared for competitive careers and thus struggle to pay off substantial student loans.
-Moreover, only a small number of these students graduate within the prescribed four years, adding an average of 40 percent to their debt load.¹ This situation is both unsustainable and unfair.
+Tuition rates at American universities continue to increase dramatically, yet graduates too often find themselves unprepared for competitive careers and struggle to pay off substantial student loans.
+This situation is both unsustainable and unfair.

 We are committed to reducing the cost to attend a top-tier university program.
 That is why we have eliminated anything that does not directly contribute to your educational experience: we do not fund football teams or climbing walls, and do not build student centers or cafeterias.
 We do not offer tenure for a bloated faculty roster, and we do not allow for administrative excess of any kind.

-What we do offer is a rigorous academic and experiential undergraduate program you can afford.¹ National Center on Education Statistics
+What we do offer is a rigorous academic and experiential undergraduate program you can afford.

 Total Estimated Costs

-Minerva’s commitment to keeping operating costs low enables us to maintain a tuition that is about a quarter of that of other top universities.
-We charge only what is necessary to provide you with an exceptional education, including hiring top faculty, maintaining small class sizes, offering innovative curriculum and challenging courses, and continually advancing the capabilities of the Active Learning Forum.
+Our commitment to keeping operating costs low enables us to maintain a tuition that is about a quarter of that of other top universities.
+We charge only what is necessary to provide you with an exceptional education, including hiring top faculty, maintaining small class sizes, offering innovative curriculum and challenging courses, and continually advancing the capabilities of the Forum.